iterative/dvc.org/content/docs/user-guide/experiment-management/hydra-composition.md

 _New in DVC 2.25.0 (see `dvc version`)_

-In this guide we explain how to use [Hydra](https://hydra.cc/) composition for configuring DVC <abbr>experiments</abbr>.
+In this guide, we explain how to use [Hydra](https://hydra.cc/) composition for configuring DVC <abbr>experiments</abbr>.

 ## How it works